harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 Modern continuous integration systems execute pipelines inside ephemeral environments that are provisioned solely for pipeline execution and are not reused from prior pipeline runs.
 As builds often require downloading and installing many library and software dependencies, caching these dependencies for quick retrieval at runtime can save a significant amount of time.

-There are several ways to configure caching in Harness CI, such as Cache Intelligence, **Save and Restore Cache** steps, and mounting volumes.
-Mounting volumes or using **Save and Restore Cache** steps requires you to manage the cache.
+There are several ways to configure caching in Harness CI, such as Cache Intelligence, Save and Restore Cache steps, and mounting volumes.
+Mounting volumes or using Save and Restore Cache steps requires you to manage the cache.
 With Cache Intelligence, Harness automatically caches and restores common dependencies.
 Cache Intelligence also doesn't require you to bring your own storage, because the cache is stored in the Harness-hosted environment, Harness Cloud.

 ## Supported build infrastructures

 Currently, Cache Intelligence is only available for Linux and Windows platforms on [Harness Cloud](/docs/continuous-integration/ci-quickstarts/hosted-builds-on-virtual-machines-quickstart), the Harness-hosted build environment.

-For other build infrastructures, you can use **Save and Restore Cache** steps, such as [Save and Restore Cache from S3](./saving-cache.md), to include caching in your CI pipelines.
+For other build infrastructures, you can use Save and Restore Cache steps, such as [Save and Restore Cache from S3](./saving-cache.md), to include caching in your CI pipelines.

 ## Supported tools and paths

-Cache Intelligence fully supports **Bazel**, **Maven**, **Gradle**, **Yarn**, **Go**, and **Node** build tools, *if the dependencies are stored in the default location* for the tool used.
+Cache Intelligence fully supports **Bazel**, **Maven**, **Gradle**, **Yarn**, **Go**, and **Node** build tools, *if the dependencies are stored in the default location for that tool*.

 For other build tools or non-default cache locations, you can leverage Harness Cloud's cache storage by [enabling Cache Intelligence](#enable-cache-intelligence) and providing [custom cache paths](#customize-cache-paths).